 So, you’ve started your worm farm journey.
 Where to next?
-Like all living creatures’ worms need three things to survive- shelter, food and water.
-A worm farm is basically a giant community of composting worms living in a series of stackable boxes.
-The second, and even third, working tray (on top), first working tray (in the middle) and the liquid collection tray (on the bottom) which has a tap to easily collect your liquid fertiliser.
-One of the best ways to collect this ‘liquid gold’ is to leave a bucket under the open tap to freely drain into.
-This helps to keep the liquid fertiliser flowing through and prevents your worm farm beginning to smell.
+Like all living creatures worms need three things to survive – shelter, food and water.
+A worm farm is basically a giant community of composting worms living in a series of stackable boxes: the second, and even third, working tray (on top), the first working tray (in the middle) and the liquid collection tray (on the bottom), which has a tap to easily collect your liquid fertiliser.
+One of the best ways to collect this ‘liquid gold’ is to leave a bucket under the open tap for it to drain in freely.
+This helps to keep the liquid fertiliser from flowing through and prevents your worm farm beginning to smell.

 And that’s it, you’re all set to go.
 It’s such a rewarding experience to embed sustainable practices into our everyday lives.
 By setting up and caring for a worm farm you’ll be creating a happier and healthier environment for your childcare or school community.
 We wish you all the best on your worm farm adventures!

 Do you have a worm farm in your classroom?
 We would love to hear from you!